OpenNTI/nti.docs.platform.enduser/guide/part1.rst

 -  Set assignments to grade automatically upon submission (with the exception of essays, uploads, graded discussions,  and participation points, all which require manual grading).
--  To learn about more options and features, please see the “Create an Assignment” within Part III  of the manual.
+-  To learn about more options and features, please see the :ref:`Create an Assignment <create-an-assignment>` within Part III  of the manual.

+.. _question-types:

 Question Types
 ---------------------------------------------------